 When you open the menu settings to look for your Bluetooth speaker or device, it will most likely be listed under the model name.
 This can be customized in the future so you can locate the device on the list more easily.

-Like with any technological device, you may encounter some problems when trying to connect your soundbar to your TV wirelessly.
-In this case, you won’t be able to enjoy better sound quality with Bluetooth audio, you may also waste a lot of time.
+Like with any technological device, you may encounter some problems when you want to connect your TV to the soundbar wirelessly.
+In this case, you won’t be able to enjoy better audio or sound quality with Bluetooth audio, you may also waste a lot of time.

 If your soundbar doesn’t want to connect to your TV, here are a few troubleshooting steps that works for most soundbars and TVs, whether Sony, Vizio, or even, Samsung TV.
 You can follow these steps for support.

 - Power off both devices and then turn them on again.
-Press and hold the Bluetooth button on either the soundbar or the remote and wait for them to pair up again.
+Press and hold the Bluetooth button on the remote or the soundbar and wait for them to pair up again.

 - Check your Smart TV to see if the Bluetooth device is discoverable and connected to the right one.

 - Determine if Bluetooth isn’t working for one of the devices.
-You may do this by connecting your TV and soundbar to other devices in your home.
+You may do this by connecting the soundbar your TV and to other devices in your home.

 - A hard reset of the soundbar or TV can sometimes solve the issue.